Saddle-Type Blow-Up Solutions with Computer-Assisted Proofs: Validation and Extraction of Global Nature: Preliminary 1: Characterization of blow-up solutions

 equivalently,

-where $\tau_0$ and $t_0$ denote the correspondence of initial times, and $y(\tau_{qP})$ is the solution trajectory $y(t)$ under the parameter $\tau_{qP}$.
-We shall call (\ref{time-desing-Poin}) {\em the time-variable desingularization of order $k+1$}. \end{dfn} The change of coordinate and the above desingularization yield the following vector field $g$, which is continuous on $\overline{\mathcal{D}} = \{p(x) \leq 1\}$:
+where $\tau_0$ and $t_0$ denote the correspondence of initial times\KMa{.} We shall call (\ref{time-desing-para}) {\em the time-variable desingularization (of order $k+1$)}. \end{dfn} The change of coordinate and the above desingularization yield the following vector field \KMa{$g_{para}$}, which is continuous on $\overline{\mathcal{D}} = \{p(x) \leq 1\}$: